 Pursuant to Public Resources Code (PRC) Section 71205.3, Commission staff has prepared a report entitled "2012 Assessment of the efficacy, availability and environmental impacts of ballast water treatment systems for use in California waters" (Exhibit A; hereafter Report).
-This legislatively mandated Report is required to assess the state of ballast water treatment technologies and the ability of these technologies to treat water to California's statutory performance standards for the discharge of ballast water.
-The Report must also contain a discussion of the potential environmental impacts of ballast water treatment systems available for purchase and use.
-If technologies that can treat ballast water to California standards are found not to be available, then the Report must contain a discussion of why such systems are lacking.

-This Report summarizes developments in ballast water treatment technologies for the upcoming January 1st, 2014, implementation date for existing vessels with a ballast water capacity of 1500 - 5000 metric tons.
-This vessel size class encompasses 8% of unique vessels visiting California ports from January 2000 to March 2012.
+This legislatively mandated Report is required to not only assess the efficacy of ballast water treatment technologies relative to California's performance standards for the discharge of ballast water, but it must also contain a discussion of the potential environmental impacts of ballast water treatment systems available for purchase and use.
+If technologies that demonstrate the ability to treat ballast water to California standards are found to be unavailable, then the Report must contain a discussion of why such systems are lacking.
+This Report summarizes developments in ballast water treatment technology, regulation and evaluation for the upcoming January 1, 2014, implementation date for existing vessels with a ballast water capacity of 1500 - 5000 metric tons (8% of unique vessels that visited California ports from January 2000 to March 2012).

-The determination of whether a ballast water treatment system can meet California's standards is based on the best available information reflected by data and conclusions reached from existing technologies for measuring organisms in ballast water.
-The conclusions that treatment systems can meet California standards is based on the data showing that the ballast water measured after treatment does not show exceedance of those standards.
+In the Report, the determination of whether a ballast water treatment system demonstrated the ability to meet California's standards is based on the best available information reflected by third-party data and conclusions reached from existing methods for measuring organism concentrations in ballast water.
+The conclusion that treatment systems have demonstrated the ability to meet California standards is based on independent data showing that the ballast water measured after treatment does not show exceedance of those standards.